 This is an unusual experience that began in Belgium with the help of a company that specializes in amusement park installations.
 The concept is to utilize a crane to hoist the table and chairs, several diners, plus a chef and the wait staff into the air at heights of 150 feet, thereby giving everyone a thrilling and unforgettable experience while they dine.
 The all-in-one apparatus includes an overhead cover with lighting, a floor in the middle for the chef and wait staff to stand upon while they cook and serve, and seat belts so diners can safely buckle up before the hoist begins.

 Over the years, the venture has seen limited engagements of a few weeks at a time in various cities around the world, including Canada and the US, Australia, Dubai, and select cities in Europe.
-Usually, an area is chosen will provide an amazing aerial view.
+Usually, an area that is chosen will provide an amazing aerial view.
 Because engagements are limited and so is the seating, reservations are required well in advance.
 Meals are prepared by some of the world’s best chefs and are paired with wine and cocktails.
 We understand the appeal of such an exclusive experience, we’re just not sure what happens if guests require the restroom.

 Ithaa Restaurant – Maldives